LandryBulls/audio_hardware/README.md

 ## 🔧 Additional Tools
 Need to clean up your recordings or sync with video?
 Check out:
-- [This script](https://github.com/LandryBulls/voicolate/blob/main/voicolate/isolate.py) for isolating individual microphone channels for enhanced separation
+- [Audio isolation script](https://github.com/LandryBulls/voicolate/blob/main/voicolate/isolate.py) for isolating individual microphone channels for enhanced separation
-- [This script](https://github.com/LandryBulls/voicolate/blob/main/voicolate/transcribe.py) for using WhisperX to transcribe your audio files
+- [Simple transcription with WhisperX](https://github.com/LandryBulls/voicolate/blob/main/voicolate/transcribe.py) for using WhisperX to transcribe your audio files
-- Functions in [This script](https://github.com/LandryBulls/multidata/blob/main/alignment/align.py) for aligning audio with video files (you will need to adjust the code to fit your specific setup).
+- Functions in [this script](https://github.com/LandryBulls/multidata/blob/main/alignment/align.py) for aligning audio with video files (you will need to adjust the code to fit your specific setup).

 ## 📝 Quick Tips
 - Always test your wireless setup before recording